- Uptime: 99.99%

 Kinsta promises and delivers 99.99%.
 After I got to know the technology powering this managed WordPress platform it seems only natural that the uptime is so great.
 Google Cloud is built for redundancy and performance and the Kinsta users benefit mightily from that.

 Another thing that contributes to the high uptime is the regular checks.
 Real-time monitoring checks each site every two minutes, so even if a page goes down the Kinsta technicians will react within 120 seconds.
-This review has an entire section dedicated to the Kinsta tech support, but allow me to foreshadow it a touch: they are diligent.
+This review has an entire section dedicated to the Kinsta tech support just below, but allow me to foreshadow it a touch: they are diligent.

 Technical support is a crucial area for any service provider.

 And while in my reviews I’ve praised and criticized the support teams of all hosts I’ve analyzed, when it comes to a highly specialized service like Kinsta the bar is always set higher.